 This is a recipe for disaster for the individual debtor trying to file a do-it-yourself bankruptcy on his or her own.
 Any mistakes will, at the very least, delay or prevent the debtor from obtaining a discharge.
 At the most, the debtor’s case could be dismissed altogether, with the loss of the $335 filing fee.

-The following are the common mistakes debts make when filing for bankruptcy.
+The following are the common mistakes debtors make when filing for bankruptcy:

 1. Failing to file all required forms and papers in bankruptcy

 If you fail to file all required forms and papers in your bankruptcy, you will know this right away.
 The court will issue an order giving you a limited to file the required documents.
 If you fail to file the required form, your case will be dismissed.

 2. Failing to list all of your creditors

 Debts neither listed nor scheduled in the bankruptcy cannot be discharged.
 This means that if you omit a creditor by mistake, your bankruptcy will fail to discharge that creditor’s debts.
 This applies to Chapter 7 and Chapter 13.
 If you are unsure of all the debts you may have, get a copy of your credit report which should list what you owe to each creditor.